ray-project/ray/doc/source/ray-core/fault_tolerance/actors.rst

 may raise `RayActorError` if the actor is confirmed dead, `ActorUnavailableError` if it's still unreachable, or return values normally if the actor recovered.

-Best practice on `ActorUnavailableError`: upon such error the caller can "quarantine" the actor and stop sending it traffics.
+As a best practice, if the caller gets the `ActorUnavailableError`, error it should "quarantine" the actor and stop sending traffic to the actor.
 It can then periodically ping the actor until it raises `RayActorError` or returns OK.